E. J. Thomas

 He has been active in the central Ohio community where he served three, four-year terms as trustee on the board of Capital University and chaired the Integrity & Compliance Committee.
-Thomas was one of the founders and is former chair of the Franklin County Human Service Chamber.^{10 11} He has extensive experience on various boards such as the Columbus Zoo, the local Cancer Society, and the Columbus Symphony Orchestra (CSO).
-He cofounded the CSO's successful “Picnic with the Pops” summer series.^{12} He was invited to give the spring 2014vcommencement address at Capital University's graduation ceremony and was conferred an Honorary Doctorate of Humane Letters.
-Thomas is a 2018 Ohio Veterans Hall of Fame Inductee.^{13} He was also inducted into the Ohio Senior Citizens Hall of Fame.^{14}.
-For many years, E.J. has performed as a live auctioneer and has raised a total of more than $1M for numerous nonprofit organizations.
-He is married to Randi Marie Thomas (née Ostry), cofounder of Vector Strategies, an attorney and constitutional law litigator.
-E.J. is the father of three children, Edward J. Thomas, III, Alicia Layne Thomas, and Rose Victoria Thomas.
+Thomas was one of the founders and is former chair of the Franklin County Human Service Chamber.
+He has extensive experience on various boards such as the Columbus Zoo, the local Cancer Society, and the Columbus Symphony Orchestra (CSO).
+He cofounded the CSO's successful “Picnic with the Pops” summer series.
+He was invited to give the spring 2014 commencement address at Capital University's graduation ceremony and was conferred an Honorary Doctorate of Humane Letters.
+Thomas is a 2018 Ohio Veterans Hall of Fame Inductee.
+He was also inducted into the Ohio Senior Citizens Hall of Fame.
+For many years, E. J. has performed as a live auctioneer and has raised a total of more than $3M for numerous nonprofit organizations.
+He was married to Randi Marie Thomas (née Ostry), cofounder of Vector Strategies, an attorney and constitutional law litigator (she passed in July, 2025).
+E. J. is the father of three children, Edward J. Thomas, III, Alicia Layne Thomas, and Rose Victoria Thomas.